MatteoGeusa-Dev/Telegram-Web-Popup-Chrome-Extension/README.md

-Chrome Extension: Telegram Web Popup
+# Chrome Extension: Telegram Web Popup

 Welcome to the README page of your Chrome extension that makes Telegram Web accessible through a handy popup!

-Description
+## Description

 The Chrome extension "Telegram Web Popup" allows you to quickly access Telegram Web through a convenient popup.
 With this extension, you can enjoy the convenience of Telegram directly from the toolbar of your browser without having to open a new tab.

-Main Features
+## Features

-Convenient Popup: Access Telegram Web with a single click directly from the browser toolbar.
+- __Convenient Popup__: Access Telegram Web with a single click directly from the browser toolbar.
-Efficiency: Save time without having to open a new tab to access Telegram Web.
+- __Efficiency__: Save time without having to open a new tab to access Telegram Web.
-Simple Setup: Install the extension with ease and start using it immediately.
+- __Simple Setup__: Install the extension with ease and start using it immediately.

-Installation
+## Installation

-Go to the Chrome Web Store.
-Search for "Telegram Web Popup" in the search bar.
-Click "Add to Chrome" to install the extension.
-Once installed, you will see a Telegram icon in the toolbar.
-Utilization
+- Download the folder "Telegram_popup_extension"
+- Open your browser -> settings -> extensions
+- Load  unpackaged extension
+- Select folder
+- Done!

+## Usage

-Click on the Telegram icon in the toolbar.
+- Click on the Telegram icon in the toolbar.
-The Telegram Web popup will open immediately.
+- The Telegram Web popup will open immediately.
-Sign in with your Telegram account and start chatting!
+- Sign in with your Telegram account and start chatting!

-Feedback
+## Feedback

 We are eager to receive your feedback!
-If you encounter problems, have suggestions or want to contribute to the development, visit our github [repository link] page and open a new issue.
+If you encounter problems, have suggestions or want to contribute to the development, visit our github https://github.com/Magut00/Telegram-Web-Popup-Chrome-Extension page and open a new issue.

-Contributions
+## Contributing

 If you want to help develop this extension, follow the fork procedure and open a pull request.
 We are open to new ideas and improvements!

-Problemi Conosciuti
+## Known Issues

-We currently do not support access to multiple Telegram Web windows through the popup.
+- We currently do not support access to multiple Web Telegram windows through the popup.
-Thanks
-Thank you for choosing "Telegram Web Popup"!
-We hope you can enjoy a more convenient and faster experience with Telegram Web through this extension.

-Happy chatting! 🚀✉️
+- To make this extension work I created a script that bypasses the X-Frame-Options setting them to "none" this is not the best for your security, use this extension at your own risk!